kgpmask/MASK/README.md

 The website for the Manga and Anime Society Kharagpur

 ## Contributing
 Anyone can make a pull request.
-PRs will be merged if they pass the workflows.
+PRs will not be merged if they fail the workflows.

 At the moment, @PartMan7 is the sole maintainer of this repo (and thus the only person who can merge pull requests), since the code is hosted live on his server.
 From next year this'll change.
+^ This was intended but he screwed up, but still please make pull requests for non-trivial changes!

 ## Guidelines